frozenfoxx/docker-zandronum-server/README.md

 A full list of options and how to enable them is provided on the [ZDoom Wiki](https://zdoom.org/wiki/Command_line_parameters).

+## Multiplay

+A [Multiplay](https://unity.com/products/multiplay) compatible version of this container is also available.
+For deployment to Multiplay, you will need to follow their Container [guildelines](https://docs.unity.com/multiplay/concepts/container-builds.html).

+* Copy your WAD files into `wads`.
+* Build the container (`docker build -t localhost/zandronum-server:multiplay -f Dockerfile.multiplay .`).
+* Authenticate, tag, and push to Multiplay in alignment with their [documentation](https://docs.unity.com/multiplay/guides/get-started.html#Upload2).

 # Configuration

 ## Environment Variables